penryu/dug/examples.md

 Result:	198.35.26.96 2620:0:863:ed1a::1
 ```

-## Example: Get only the Google DNS results for a set of hostnames
+## Get only the Google DNS results for a set of hostnames

 ```
 $ dug -j abc.com cbs.com nbc.com | jq -cr \